Sienci-Labs/Resources/atc/atc-basics/atc-First-Project.md

 ## Tools for This Project

 We’ll load the following end mills into the tool holders, then place them into the rack.
 Confirm their positions are correct once loaded.
+Feel free to swap out different bits if you don't have the ones we've selected for this project.
+Just make sure you tweak the tool and toolpaths in the files found above before running your project!

 ![](/_images/_atc/_atc_basics/atc_basics_firstpro-toolsloadedv2.jpg){.aligncenter .size-medium}